Original North American area codes: Implementation and expansion

-While the first customer-dialed call using an area code was made on November 10, 1951, it took nearly fifteen years after the 1947 announcement of the new numbering plan that direct distance dialing was common in most cities.
+While the first customer-dialed call using an area code was made in 1951, it took nearly fifteen years after the 1947 announcement of the new numbering plan that direct distance dialing was common in most cities.
 By then, some of the initial criteria for assignment, such as the 0/1 rule for single/multiple NPA assignments in a given state had to be abandoned by new requirements from population shifts and growth of communication services.
-In 1960, AT&T engineers, estimating that the capacity of the numbering plan would be exhausted by 1975, prepared for the next major step in the evolution of the network by eliminating central office names, and introducing all-number calling (ANC).
-ANC, once supplemented by interchangeable central office codes in the 1970s, increased the number of central office prefixes possible in each numbering plan area from 540 to an eventual maximum of 792.
+In 1960, AT&T engineers, estimating that the capacity of the numbering plan would be exhausted by 1975, prepared for the next major advance in the evolution of the network by eliminating central office names, and introducing all-number calling (ANC).
+ANC, once supplemented by interchangeable central office codes during the 1970s, increased the number of central office prefixes possible in each numbering plan area from 540 to an eventual maximum of 792.